-Oregon Law can boast being the #1 law school in Oregon and the #2 public law school in the Pacific Northwest because of our amazing faculty.
+Oregon Law is the #1 law school in Oregon and the #2 public law school in the Pacific Northwest because of our amazing faculty.
 Their commitment to excellence is also why the School of Law has three top-ranked specialty programs: Legal Research and Writing, Appropriate Dispute Resolution, and Environmental and Natural Resources Law.

 Our faculty are sought-after nationally and internationally for their legal expertise in a variety of legal subjects.
 They appear before Congress, are interviewed by The New York Times, work on projects across the country and globe—and yet they remain incredibly accessible to students.
-Their mentorship allows Oregon Law students to work with and learn from professors who literally “wrote the book” in their areas of focus.
+Here at Oregon Law, you can learn from professors who literally “wrote the book” in their areas of focus.

 Scholarship and Research